Drumconra (or Lowforge)

 Drumconra (Irish derived place name, either Droim Conradh, meaning ‘The Hill-Ridge of the Contract’ or Droim Conra, meaning ‘The Hill-Ridge belonging to Conra’) is a townland in the civil parish of Kinawley, barony of Tullyhaw, County Cavan, Ireland.
 The townland is also called Lowforge, meaning 'The Lower Forge' belonging to the 18th century Swanlinbar Iron Works.
-A sub-division is called The Coal Yard.
-The 1938 Dúchas collection states- The Coal Yard - a field belonging to Mr. Patrick McGoldrick, Drumcondra, Swanlinbar Co Cavan.
-Long ago iron was smelted there and there are traces of this under each sod that is dug up.
-Another sub-division is called The Fairy Field.
-The Dúchas collection states- This is owned by Mr Barney Kellaher, Drumcondra, Swanlinbar.
-There is a peculiar shaped stone in it which is never touched.
-It is said locally that one time a person who tried to remove it was found dead next morning and since then no one would touch it.

 Geography

 Drumconra is bounded on the north by Coragh and Stumpys Hill townlands in Co.
 Fermanagh, on the south by Furnaceland townland, on the west by Cornagran (Kinawley) and Hawkswood townlands and on the east by Gortoral, Co.
 Fermanagh and Uragh (Kinawley) townlands.

 Its chief geographical features are the River Cladagh (Swanlinbar) and mountain streams.
 Drumconra is traversed by the Old Coach Road, minor public roads and rural lanes.
 The townland covers 190 statute acres.
+A sub-division is called The Coal Yard.

 History

 In medieval times Drumconra was owned by the McGovern Clan and formed part of a ballybetagh spelled (variously) Aghycloony, Aghcloone, Nacloone, Naclone and Noclone (Irish derived place name Áth Chluain, meaning the ‘Ford of the Meadow’).
 The 1609 Baronial Map depicts the ballybetagh as Naclone.

 In the Plantation of Ulster by grant dated 26 June 1615, King James VI and I granted, inter alia, The precinct or parcel of Nacloone otherwise Aghcloone to Sir George Graeme and Sir Richard Graeme to form part of the Manor of Greame.
 A history of Richard and George Graham is viewable online.
 The Grahams took part in the Irish Rebellion of 1641 and after the war their lands were confiscated under the Act for the Settlement of Ireland 1652.

 By a lease dated 11 August 1736 Richard Cross of Dromomuniny, County Cavan, assigned, the lands of Hawkeswood, that is from the watercourse and Dromconra, to John Mahan, Innkeeper and William Mahan, Shopkeeper, both of Swadlingbar.

 The 1821 Census of Ireland spells the name as Drumcondra and states- contains 90 acres of arable pasture & meadow, 10 acres thereof being bog, & different applotments are held by people who do not inhabit it.

 The 1825 Tithe Applotment Books spell the name as Drumconra.

 The 1836 Ordnance survey Namebooks state- Freestone is procured on the ground and is used for building.

 The Drumconra Valuation Office Field books are available for August 1838.

+The 1938 Dúchas collection states- The Coal Yard - a field belonging to Mr. Patrick McGoldrick, Drumcondra, Swanlinbar Co Cavan.
+Long ago iron was smelted there and there are traces of this under each sod that is dug up.
+Another sub-division is called The Fairy Field.
+The Dúchas collection states- This is owned by Mr Barney Kellaher, Drumcondra, Swanlinbar.
+There is a peculiar shaped stone in it which is never touched.
+It is said locally that one time a person who tried to remove it was found dead next morning and since then no one would touch it.

 Griffith's Valuation lists eleven landholders in the townland.